hashicorp/terraform-aws-consul/modules/run-consul/README.md

 when the EC2 Instance is first booting.
 After runing `run-consul` on that initial boot, the `systemd` configuration will automatically restart Consul if it crashes or the EC2 instance reboots.

+Note that `systemd` logs to its own journal by default.
+To view the Consul logs, run `journalctl -u consul.service`.
+To change the log output location, you can specify the `StandardOutput` and `StandardError` options by using the `--systemd-stdout` and `systemd-stderr` options.
+See the [`systemd.exec` man pages](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#StandardOutput=) for available options, but note that the `file:path` option requires systemd version >= 236, which is not provided in the base Ubuntu 16.04 and Amazon Linux 2 images.

 See the [consul-cluster example](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/root-example) for fully-working sample code.